Council frequently asked questions

 In conclusion the Parish Council uses its local knowledge to make representations to Cornwall Council other public bodies in our search to influence and improve services for residents.

-So you can see the work of a Parish Council is very varied and is not all like the Vicar of Dibley! —if you’re interested in getting involved there are sometimes vacancies (advertised on the noticeboards and our website), please get in touch with the Parish Clerk, Debra Roberts on 01872 863333 or debra@feockparishcouncil.co.uk for more information.
+So you can see the work of a Parish Council is very varied and is not at all like the Vicar of Dibley! —if you’re interested in getting involved there are sometimes vacancies (advertised on the noticeboards and our website), please get in touch with the Parish Clerk, Debra Roberts on 01872 863333 or debra@feockparishcouncil.co.uk for more information.

 Emergency Numbers - 24 hour lines